 These shall be such that:

 6.11.7.1.
-The rear fog-lamp(s) cannot be switched ON unless the main beams, dipped-beams or front fog-lamps are switched ON;
+The rear fog-lamp(s) cannot be switched ON unless the driving-beams, passing-beams or front fog-lamps are switched ON;

 6.11.7.2.
 The rear fog-lamp(s) can be switched OFF independently of any other lamp;